zeroDivZero/notes-azure/notes/3_cloud_models.md

 ## Private

-Evolution of data center, cloud (IT services over Internet) used by single entity.
+Evolution of datacenter, cloud (IT services over Internet) used by single entity.
 Greater control at greater cost.
-Can be hosted at onsite or offsite data center.
+Can be hosted at onsite or offsite datacenter.

 ## Public